310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Ah, no, he does not do that to me as much as he does to you, so I am probably okay.
+Ah, no, he doesn't do that to me as much as he does to you, so I am probably okay!
 {% endbubble %}

 {% bubble Midori %}
-Why does he only do it to me… It's seriously a huge pain…
+Why's he always so clingy with me… It's seriously a huge pain…
 {% endbubble %}

 {% bubble Subaru %}
-Ahaha, that's cuz he always hugs the least energetic person he sees.
+Ahaha, that's 'cause he always hugs the least energetic person he sees.
 {% endbubble %}

 {% bubble Tetora %}